smajewski0518/budgets-in-bank-accounts/README.md

 # budgets-in-bank-accounts
 ### Banking Budgets Use Cases

+**Link bank account(s)**
+User can choose tk link bank accounts or move forward without and manually enter total amount as it changes.

+**Total Amount Updates**
+User will be prompted with current total amount and/or asked if additional funds available.

 **Create a Savings Goal**: The user can define a new savings goal by giving it a **name** (e.g., "New Kayak"), a **target amount** (e.g., $300), and an optional **target date**.

 **View Goals Dashboard**: The user can see a list of all their active goals.
 Each goal displays its name, the target amount, the current amount saved, and a **progress bar** showing the percentage complete.